 It began with a viral video of “exposing” the criminal past of Geroge Floyd by Candance Owens.
 As it made the rounds, the attacks on Floyd’s character grew.
 The key to fighting and revealing the nature of those that oppose racial justice is breaking down their counterargument.

 Every citizen is entitled to equal protection under the law.
-Police officers operate under the laws provided by the Constitution.
-The people most in need of constitutional protections are George Floyd’s of the world.
+Police officers operate under the rules provided by the Constitution.
 Laws are only as strong as when they are when applied to the most marginalized.

 America’s latest racial reckoning is a traumatic event for many blacks.
 A trigger(in the non-snowflake sense) brings back a lifetime of slights, discrimination, and outright trauma.
 Post Floyd, I won’t be quiet just to be accepted and assimilated into the white majority.
 I won’t ignore the residue of white supremacy or accept injustice.
 I can’t, and I won’t.
 It was never ok, and I refuse to take it ever again.